 Herbert Marcuse (1898–1979) was one of the most prominent members of the Frankfurt School or The Institute for Social Research (Institute für Sozialforschung) in Frankfurt am Main.
 The Frankfurt School was formed in 1922 but went into exile in the United States in the early 1930s during the reign of the Third Reich.
-Although most of his colleagues returned to Germany after the World War Two, Marcuse remained in the United States.
+Although most of his colleagues returned to Germany after World War II, Marcuse remained in the United States.

 The Frankfurt School has had an enormous impact on philosophy as well as social and political theory in the United States and around the world.
-In the 1960s Marcuse ascended to prominence and became one of the best known philosophers and social theorist in the world.
+In the 1960s Marcuse ascended to prominence and became one of the best known philosophers and social theorists in the world.
 He was often referred to as the Guru of the New Left (a title which he rejected).
-During the late 1970s through the 1990s Marcuse's popularity began to wane as he was eclipsed by second and third generation critical theorists, postmodernism, Rawlsian liberalism, and his former colleagues Theodor Adorno and Walter Benjamin.
+During the late 1970s through the 1990s, Marcuse’s popularity began to wane as he was eclipsed by second and third generation critical theorists, postmodernism, Rawlsian liberalism, and his former colleagues Theodor Adorno and Walter Benjamin.
 In recent years there has been a new surge of interest in Marcuse.

 - 1. Biography

 - 3. The Search for a Philosophical Foundation for Marxism and the Radical Subject

 - 4. Psychoanalysis and Utopian Vision

 - 5. One-Dimensional Thinking and the Democratic Rejection of Democracy

 - 7. The Specter of Liberation: The Great Refusal and the New Sensibility

 - Other Internet Resources